tanjirultusher/tanjirultusher/README.md

 ## About Me

-Hi there!
-I'm Tanjirul Alam, a passionate MERN Stack Developer with a strong interest in building efficient and scalable web applications.
-I also enjoy working with Data Analysis, exploring insights from data to solve real-world problems.
-I love learning new things and constantly improving myself to stay updated in the tech world.
+Hi, I'm Tanjirul Alam, a passionate MERN Stack Developer with a strong interest in building efficient and scalable web applications.
+I also enjoy working with Data Analysis, AI/ML, and Data Science, leveraging data for insights.
+I enjoy learning new things and constantly improving myself to stay ahead in tech.

 ## Tech Stack & Tools Overview